twitter-archive/kestrel/README.md

 bunch of items to cause it to fall behind, then does cycles of flooding items through the queue, separated by pauses.
-It's meant to test kestrel's behavior with a queue that's fallen behind and *stays* behind indefinitely, to make sure the journal files are packed periodically without affecting performance too badly.
+It's meant to test kestrel's behavior with a queue that's fallen behind and *stays* behind indefinitely, to make sure the journal files are cleaned up periodically without affecting performance too badly.

+(In the past, journals were "packed" as they fell behind.
+These days, the old journal files are just erased as their items are read, so the name of this test is historic and a bit misleading.)

-A sample run on a 2010 MacBook Pro:
+A sample run:

     $ ./dist/kestrel/scripts/load/packing -c 10 -q small
     packing: 25000 items of 1kB with 1 second pauses
+    Flushing queues first.
     Wrote 25000 items starting at 0.
     cycle: 1
     Wrote 25000 items starting at 25000.
-    Read 25000 items in 5279 msec.
+    Read 25000 items in 2862 msec.
 Consumer spun 0 times in misses.
     cycle: 2
     Wrote 25000 items starting at 50000.
-    Read 25000 items in 4931 msec.
+    Read 25000 items in 2426 msec.
 Consumer spun 0 times in misses.
     ...
     cycle: 10
     Wrote 25000 items starting at 250000.
-    Read 25000 items in 5304 msec.
+    Read 25000 items in 2464 msec.
 Consumer spun 0 times in misses.
-    Read 25000 items in 3370 msec.
+    Read 25000 items in 2181 msec.
 Consumer spun 0 times in misses.

-You can see the journals being packed in the kestrel log.
+You can see the journals being built and erased in the kestrel log.
 Like "many-clients", this test is a load test instead of a speed test.